-Protect the unpainted cast iron lathe bed by using a lightly oiled rag and wiping it clean after every use-this ensures moisture from wood dust does not remain on the bare metal surfaces.

-Keep your lathe bed rust-free with regular applications of products like G96 Gun Treatment, SLIPIT, or Boeshield T-9.
+Protect the unpainted cast iron surfaces by wiping them clean after every use-this ensures moisture from wood dust does not remain on bare metal surfaces.
+Keep the surfaces rust-free with regular applications of products like G96® Gun Treatment, SLIPIT®, or Boeshield® T-9.